The co-op bookstore for avid readers

 About the Author

-Alice Munro grew up in Wingham, Ontario, and attended the University of Western Ontario.
-She has published thirteen collections of stories as well as a novel, Lives of Girls and Women, and two volumes of Selected Stories.
-During her distinguished career she has been the recipient of many awards and prizes, including three of Canada's Governor General's Literary Awards and two of its Giller Prizes, the Rea Award for the Short Story, the Lannan Literary Award, England's W. H. Smith Book Award, the National Book Critics Circle Award, and the Man Booker International Prize.
-In 2013 she was awarded the Nobel Prize for Literature.
-Her stories have appeared in The New Yorker, The Atlantic Monthly, The Paris Review, Granta, and other publications, and her collections have been translated into thirteen languages.
-She lives in Clinton, Ontario, near Lake Huron.
+Alice Munro is the author of thirteen collections of stories--including Dear Life, Runaway, and Too Much Happiness--as well as a novel, Lives of Girls and Women.
+Among the many awards and prizes she received are three Governor General's Literary Awards and two Giller Prizes in Canada; the Rea Award; the Lannan Literary Award; the National Book Critics Circle Award; and the International Booker Prize.
+Her stories have appeared in The New Yorker, The Atlantic, The Paris Review, and other publications, and her collections have been translated into thirteen languages.
+She was awarded the Nobel Prize in Literature in 2013.
+Alice Munro died in 2024.

 Praise for this book